SpencerAung/spenceraung.me/src/blog/2019-07-29---creating-a-timer-component-in-react/index.md

 }
 ```

 Now, the tricky part is handling pause and resume functions.
-The catch here is we don't need to define new methods for that.
+The catch here is we don't need to define new methods.
 We can reuse `startCounter` and `stopCounter` methods.

 Remember we defined `isPause` prop?
 We will make use of this to handle counter pause/resume state.
 The logic is simple, if `isPause` is `true`, we stop the counter, otherwise, we start the counter.
 Now the question is how do we know when `isPause` changes.

 Don't worry, we can use another React life cycle method.
 When `isPause` prop changes, it will trigger an update in component.
 After the update,`componentDidUpdate` life cycle method is invoked.
-So we can just invoke `startCounter` and `stopCounter` methods inside `componentDidUpdate`.
+So we can put a call to `startCounter` and `stopCounter` methods inside `componentDidUpdate`.
+And don't forget to run the `onCounterPause` and `onCounterResume` prop methods.

 ```JavaScript
 componentDidUpdate (prevProps) {